yildirimdata/Data_Visualization_w_Python/README.md

 # Data_Visualization_w_Python

-Theoretical Matplotlib, Pandas and Seaborn libraries from scratch to the advanced practices
+Matplotlib, Pandas and Seaborn libraries from scratch to the advanced practices

 Theoretical explanations and practices on various datasets